LNP-BP/rust-bitcoin/CONTRIBUTING.md

 getting the PR accepted as a valid candidate PR for the `master` branch.

-PR authors may also find useful to run the following script locally in order to check that each of the commitments within the PR satisfy the requirements above, before submitting the PR to review:
+PR authors may also find useful to run the following script locally in order to check that each of the commits within the PR satisfy the requirements above, before submitting the PR to review:
 ```shell script
 BITCOIN_MSRV=1.29.0 ./contrib/ci.sh
 ```
 Where value in `BITCOIN_MSRV=1.29.0` should be replaced with the current MSRV from [README.md].

+NB: Please keep in mind that the script above replaces `Cargo.lock` file, which is necessary to support current MSRV, incompatible with `stable` and newer cargo versions.

 ### Peer review